snowplow-archive/snowplow.github.com/_posts/2015-07-10-inaugural-snowplow-usergroup-berlin-announced-for-august.md

 category: Releases
 ---

-I am really delighted to announce the first Snowplow meetup group Berlin will be taking place on August 11th.
+I am really delighted to announce the first Snowplow meetup in Berlin will be taking place on August 11th.

 ![berlin][pic1]

 We've now had Snowplow meetups in [London] [london], [Sydney] [sydney] and [Amsterdam] [amsterdam].
-These events have been great because Snowplow users tend to be very sophisticated data consumers - so the meetups provide a good opportunity to share ideas and approaches to answering questions with event-level data as well as debate different approaches.
-All the events to date have been attended by a real mix of people with from different backgrounds (business intelligence, data science, marketing, product, engineering) and industries (publishing, retail, financial services, technology), which has kept the discussion unpredictable and lively :-).
+These events have been great because Snowplow users tend to be very sophisticated data consumers - so the meetups provide a good opportunity to share ideas and approaches to answering questions with event-level data, as well as a good forum to debate different analytic and technical approaches.
+All the events to date have been attended by a real mix of people with from different backgrounds (business intelligence, data science, marketing, product, engineering) and industries (publishing, retail, financial services, technology), which has kept the discussions unpredictable and lively :-).

 We are very lucky to have two excellent speakers for this first event in Berlin.
 The first, Christian Schäfer, is Business Intelligence Manager at [Sparwelt.de](http://www.sparwelt.de/), where he's repsonsible for bridging the between business units and technical BI.
 Christian will be talking about modeling event-level data.
 In his own words: